Categories

 INTERESTING WALKS

 • Make a trip up to Victoria Peak.
-To get there, take the Peak Tram from Central, which leaves every 10-15 minutes and costs $40 HKD for a return ticket.
+To get there, take the Peak Tram from Central, which leaves every 10-15 minutes.
 Go for a walk around the Peak – there is a trail at the top that offers great views of the city.
 Note: the real estate on the Peak is the most expensive in the world (price per square foot)!

 • The Ping Shan Heritage Trail in the New Territories can make for an interesting walk, away from the bustle of the city.